llvm/llvm-project/amd/comgr/README.md

   logs are instead redirected to the standard output or error stream, respectively.
 If this is set to any other value, it is interpreted as a filename which logs should be appended to.
+* `AMD_COMGR_EMIT_VERBOSE_LOGS`: If this is set, and is not "0", logs will include additional Comgr-specific informational messages.

 Versioning
 ----------